Reasons for a Missing Period

 Optimal vitamins, minerals, and other nutrients help you better manage conditions like absent periods, PMS, PCOS, and PBCS symptoms.
 Your hormones depend on many nutrients to perform at their best.

 For example, vitamin D has been shown to play an essential role in having regular periods.
-In one study it was found that 13% of women with low vitamin D (<30 ng/mL) reported having amenorrhea.
+In one study12 it was found that 13% of women with low vitamin D (<30 ng/mL) reported having amenorrhea.

-If you have a history of using the birth control pill, it’s important to note that nutrient deficiencies can develop if you’re not tending to your diet and using a quality multivitamin or prenatal.
+If you have a history of using the birth control pill, it’s important to note that nutrient deficiencies13 can develop if you’re not tending to your diet and using a quality multivitamin or prenatal.
 Key nutrients depleted by the pill include:

 • Vitamins B2, B6, B12, and folate